+- (b) personal data included in the data collected for risk management purposes pursuant to Article 50(3), point (a);

+- (c) personal data required to ensure a proper identification of the staff authorised to process data in the EU Customs Data Hub referred to in paragraph 1, points (e) and (f); namely:

+- (i) identification data

+- (ii) contact data (telecommunication and address information)

+- (iii) identity document data

+- (iv) employment / position data

+- (v) data contained in powers of attorney or supporting documents

+- (vi) employee data

+- (vii) electronic identification data

+- (viii) user technical data.

-- 2. The following categories of personal data may be processed in the EU Customs Data Hub in accordance with Article 31: - (a) personal data in the EU Customs Data model referred to in Article 36; - (b) personal data included in the data collected for risk management purposes pursuant to Article 50(3), point (a); - (c) personal data required to ensure a proper identification of the staff authorised to process data in the EU Customs Data Hub referred to in paragraph 1, points (e) and (f); - 3.
-The Commission is empowered to adopt delegated acts in accordance with Article 261 to amend or supplement the categories of data subjects and the categories of personal data referred to in paragraphs 1 and 2 of this Article to take account of developments in information technology and in the light of the state of progress in the information society.
+- 3. The Commission is empowered to adopt delegated acts in accordance with Article 261 to supplement the categories of data subjects and the categories of personal data referred to in paragraphs 1 and 2 of this Article to take account of developments in information technology and in the light of the state of progress in the information society.